mix3d/abDateRangePicker/README.md

-# mDateRangePicker
+# abDateRangePicker

 ### Fork Notes:
 In looking for a datepicker for an older AngularJS, I came across this AngularJS library of a jQuery-less translation of the bootstrap date-range picker I had my eye on.
+I renamed it abDateRangePicker for **A**ngular-**B**ootstrap.

 Unfortunately, it was rather dated, so I forked to upgrade to a more modern workflow and process, and put my own API preferences & interactions on the tool.